emeric-martineau/rust-prepack-ide/README.md

  - `SOURCE_FOLDER` : your folder on host with your source files,
  - `DOCKER_IMAGE_NAME` : name of Docker image that will be create,
  - `DOCKER_RUST_HOME_VOLUME_NAME` : Docker volume contains all files for Rust,
- - `DOCKER_ATOM_HOME_VOLUME_NAME` : Docker volume to store your home in Docker container cause Atom store many files in,
+ - `DOCKER_EDITOR_HOME_VOLUME_NAME` : Docker volume to store your home in Docker container cause Atom store many files in,
  - `RUST_HOME` : folder of Rust installation that store in `DOCKER_RUST_HOME_VOLUME_NAME` Docker volume,
  - `RUSTUP_HOME` : Rust home,
  - `CARGO_HOME` : Rust cargo home,